WebAssembly/stringref/proposals/stringref/Overview.md

 table section must immediately precede the global section, or where the global section would be, in the binary.

+Though it is useful for string literals used in constant instructions to appear early in the module binary, it may be advantageous to defer string literals that are only used at run-time to later in the module binary.
+This can get bulky string data off the hot path, allowing a WebAssembly implementation to start compiling functions as soon as possible.
+The encoding of the string literals section is preceded by a placeholder `0x00` value, allowing for the possibility of a deferred string literal section as a future extension.

 #### `string.const` size limits

 The maximum size for the WTF-8 encoding of an individual string literal